jonnyjackson26/jonny-jackson/content/posts/bible-genealogy-viewer.md

 ## Caveats to this data:

 **Unconnected components**:
 There are many unconncted components in this graph (people in the dataset - those mentioned in the bible, that do not have a direct connection to the lineage of Adam and Eve.)
 For example, it's documented in the dataset that Simon Peter (peter_2745) had a father (<jonas_1687>) and a brother (<andrew_264>), but because these have no other connections to anyone else, they are not displayed in the dataset.
-A full list of unconected components is available ([Here.](reports/disconnected-components-report.txt ))
+A full list of unconected components is available on Github.

 **No relationship for descendants**
 John the baptist (john_1676) is not displayed in this dataset because he is part of an unconnected component (him and his mother elisabeth_1152 and father zacharias_2971).
 However, he *could* be placed in the family tree because we know from Luke 1:5